Repton School: Preparatory school

 Repton has a junior school, named Repton Prep, which was founded in 1940.

 In early 2020, it was announced that Repton School would be merging with Foremarke Hall School from September 2020 into a single school called Repton Prep.
 Shortly after, St Wystan's School joined the Repton group of schools.

 Culture and cultural references

-Alexander Wilson, novelist, a spy and serial bigamist with four wives, lied about being an alumnus of Repton School, which he was not; Fred Perry also lied about having attended Repton School, which he did not do either.
+Alexander Wilson, novelist and spy, lied about being an alumnus of Repton School, as did Fred Perry, whose lie gained him entry to a tennis tournament that barred players who had not attended public school.

 The "Stig" character in Top Gear is said to have been named after the school's pejorative slang term for new boys, a private reference with the producer Andy Wilman, who attended Repton with Clarkson.